Common diving petrel: Taxonomy

-The common diving petrel was formally described in 1788 by the German naturalist Johann Friedrich Gmelin.
-He placed it with the other petrels in the genus Procellaria and coined the binomial name Procellaria uriatrix.
+The common diving petrel was formally described in 1777 by the German naturalist Johann Reinhold Forster.
+He placed it with the other petrels in the genus Procellaria and coined the binomial name Procellaria tridactyla.
 Gmelin based his description on the "diving petrel" that had been described in 1785 by the English ornithologist John Latham in the second volume of his A General Synopsis of Birds.
 Latham reported that they were found in great numbers in Queen Charlotte Sound at the northern end of South Island, New Zealand.
 The common diving petrel is now one of four petrels placed in the genus Pelecanoides that was introduced in 1799 by the French naturalist Bernard Germain de Lacépède.
 The genus name, Pelecanoides, means "Pelican-resembling", which was assigned to the diving petrels on account of their expandable throat pouches that they use to carry food.
 Its specific name, urinatrix, is derived from the Latin term, urinator, which means "diver".
 Its subspecies' names include chathamensis, referring to the Chatham Islands, exsul, meaning "isolated" or "remote", dacunhae, referring to the Tristan da Cunha Islands, berard, honoring French navigator Auguste Bérard, and coppingeri, which honors Royal Navy surgeon and naturalist Richard William Coppinger.

 There are six subspecies (also listed above), which vary in body measurements, particularly bill size: